ddml: Double/debiased machine learning in Stata: Acknowledgments

 \section{Acknowledgments}

 We thank users who tested earlier versions of the program.
-We also thank Jan Ditzen, Ben Jann, Eroll Kuhn and Di Liu for helpful comments, as well as participants at the German Stata Conference 2021, Italian Stata Conference 2022 and Swiss Stata Conference 2022.
+We also thank Jan Ditzen, Ben Jann, Eroll Kuhn, Di Liu and Moritz Marbach for helpful comments, as well as participants at Stata User Conferences in Germany (2021), Italy (2022), Switzerland (2022) and the UK (2023).
 All remaining errors are our own.

 \begin{aboutauthors} Achim Ahrens is Post-Doctoral Researcher and Senior Data Scientist at the Public Policy Group and Immigration Policy Lab, ETH Z\"urich.

 Christian B. Hansen is the Wallace W. Booth Professor of Econometrics and Statistics at the University of Chicago Booth School of Business.